SaqeefShabbir/kid-to-adult-ai/README.md

-# kid-to-adult-ai
+# Kid To Adult AI
-This project is about generation professional images of young children.
+This project is about generating professional images of young children.

 ## Developed by